indrag49/realsoccerexpand/content/post/2021-04-28-pass-network-analysis/index.markdown

 ## |  9 |      43 |        2 |       19 | Liverpool | Pass   | [30.4, 25.7] | [30.7, 52.9]        |            nan | Virgil van Dijk                     | Virgil van Dijk                     | Dejan Lovren                        |
 ```

 So it seems we have been able to logically clean and modify the datasets.
 Now we are only focused on building the pass netwrok among the players who were in the starting 11 from both the teams.
 So we will discard out the rows which consist of pass events that took place after the first substitution for either of the teams.
-Let us find the `minute` and `second` of the first substitution for both `Real Madrid` and `Barcelona`.
+Let us find the `minute` and `second` of the first substitution for both `Real Madrid` and `Liverpool`.

 So let us filter the datasets `events_Real` and `events_Liv` by setting the `type` to be `Substitution`.
 This will give us the information of when the first substitution had taken place for the teams.